Romagna RivieraRomagna Riviera

 In 1991, to the already lying rests have been added other metal objects coming from the dismantlement of other six Eni platforms, enlarging this big complex, which has become a reference point for all the divers and marine biology enthusiasts today.

-Thousands of fish species of every kind found here their home, turning the spot into a hub of biodiversity and life.
-You might meet the fried egg jellyfish, the biggest of the Mediterranean, but also many Homarus lobsters and European lobsters, squat lobsters and congers of any size.
+Thousands of fish species of every kind have found here their home, turning the spot into a hub of biodiversity and life.
+In the blue sea, underwater tourists might even spot the cassiopeia jellyfish, the largest in the Mediterranean, but also come across the many red lobsters, rock lobsters and gurnards of all sizes.

 Do you know…